latam-polmeth/Meeting2020/README.md

 # Latin American Political Methodology Meeting

 Welcome!
 We are excited to announce the fourth Latin American PolMeth meeting.
-The event will take place on November 17 -- 20 of 2020 in Degy World, a virtual conference campus.
+The event will take place on **November 17--20, 2020 in Degy World, a virtual conference campus**.
 It is hosted by the Universidade de Sāo Paulo, with support from the Society for Political Methodology, Princeton University, and the University of North Carolina at Chapel Hill.

 The meeting will feature paper workshops, a poster session for graduate students, and keynote talks by prominent political methodologists, including SPM president [Suzzana Linn](https://polisci.la.psu.edu/people/sld8) (Penn State), [Arthur Spirling](http://arthurspirling.org/) (NYU), and [Noam Lupu](https://www.noamlupu.com/) (Vanderbilt).